• Home

 Duplicate Requests

-In fact, when I first started getting data, I had doubts.
-I fetch here, and I fetch there.
-They are all the same data, will there be multiple requests, will it be a waste?
+When I first started fetching data, I had a doubt: I fetch here, and I fetch there.
+If it's the same data, won't making multiple requests be wasteful?

 Passing data between a parent layout and its children is not possible.
 However, you can fetch the same data in a route more than once, and React will automatically dedupe the requests without affecting performance.

-If the link and parameters you fetch remain unchanged, React will merge multiple requests into one.
-So you don't have to forward props between components all the time, just request the same data multiple times, there is no problem.
-React will automatically merge requests, and will not repeat requests multiple times, affecting the network.
+If the URL and parameters you are fetching remain unchanged, React will help merge your multiple requests into a single request.
+So, you don't need to keep forwarding props between components; just request the same data multiple times, it's fine.
+React will automatically merge the requests and will not make duplicate requests that impact network performance.

 Server Components

-What counts as a server component?
-Anything placed in the app/ directory should be a server component.
-When I didn't know if it was a server component, I threw all the components and lib file directories I used into app/... just for the server component.
+What counts as a Server Component?
+Components placed under the app/ directory should all be Server Components.
+When I wasn't sure if something was a Server Component, I threw all the components and lib directories I used into app/... just to make them Server Components.

-If you want to turn it into a client component, just add a use client at the top, and it will be recognized as a client component.
-Next.js officially recommends using the server side whenever possible.
+To turn it into a Client Component, just add use client at the top, and it will be recognized as a Client Component.
+The official Next.js recommendation is to use Server Components whenever possible.

-Next.js officially optimized the application of the img element due to LCP performance reasons, and recommends using the official Image.
+The official Next.js team optimized the usage of the <img> element and recommends using the official Image component due to LCP performance.

-For specific usage methods, please refer to Image Optimization
+For specific usage instructions, refer to Image Optimization

-I thought it would be very simple, just replace the name, but it requires me to provide specific height and width.
-I dynamically get the image, how can I know the height and width of the image.
-So I used tricks... also a solution from stackoverflow.
+I thought it would be simple—just replacing the name—but it required me to provide explicit height and width.
+How would I know the height and width of dynamically fetched images?
+So, I resorted to a clever workaround... which was the solution found on stackoverflow.

 <figure className="relative">